 But back to the anniversary of the day our lives blew apart: We had both decided that neither of us wanted to be at home.
-Our house, our beautiful house (yes that is it in the picture above), still felt contaminated by ‘her’ everywhere we went.
+Our house, our beautiful house, was still felt contaminated by ‘her’ everywhere we went.
 There were way too many memories and triggers so we both decided to go to a place where we felt safe: France.

-To prove a point I told Rich that he had to sort it all out and he did.
+To prove a point I told Danny that he had to sort it all out and he did.
 He booked us a flat in the port city of Dieppe, right in the centre.
-We had booked it for the whole three weeks that coincided with the three weeks that Rich had not lived with me, the three weeks Rich had lived with ‘her’.
-In fact we had arranged to come back on the the 4th of May so that it was past the anniversary of when Rich had come home, and it would be a new date that we could focus on instead of the date of when Rich returned.
+We had booked it for the whole three weeks that coincided with the three weeks that Danny had not lived with me, the three weeks Danny had lived with ‘her’.
+In fact we had arranged to come back on the the 4th of May so that it was past the anniversary of when Danny had come home, and it would be a new date that we could focus on instead of the date of when Danny returned.

-Because ‘The War’ had started over two days we booked to stay in a pretty hotel on the front of the port town of Dover in England the night before our boat sailed.
-This would have been the anniversary of the dreaded BBQ the year before, when her partner decided to inform me that Rich had been seeing ‘her’; the BBQ where Rich had been kissing ‘her’ in my pantry; the BBQ where I nearly pushed ‘her’ off our balcony!
+Because ‘The War’ had started over two days, on the.
+Night before our boat sailed we booked to stay in a pretty hotel on the front of the port town of Dover in England.
+This would have been the anniversary of the dreaded BBQ the year before, when her partner decided to inform me that Danny had been seeing ‘her’; the BBQ where Danny had been kissing ‘her’ in my pantry; the BBQ where I nearly pushed ‘her’ off our balcony!
 (The first shot is fired….)

 It was a good decision I could not have stepped a foot in our garden that day; it would have been as if a video was running through my head.
 Too many memories.